 Consumers are now well used to near frictionless commerce in certain situations, e.g., Amazon, Paypal, Uber, etc., but most e-commerce remains a bit more cumbersome.
 Current initiatives like W3C and Secure Remote Commerce (SRC), aim to strike a balance between speed, safety and consumer convenience.
 This group will discuss these initiatives and more in the quest for frictionless purchases.

-The general counsels of the Federal Reserve, OCC, FDIC and CFPB will share thoughts on their current priorities and what’s ahead for 2020.
+The general counsels of the Federal Reserve, Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation and Consumer Financial Protection Bureau will share thoughts on their current priorities and what’s ahead for 2020.

 Moderator: Michael M. Wiseman, Partner, Sullivan & Cromwell LLP